-To make it easier to run a given model multiple times with slightly changed settings or constraints, for example, varying the cost of a key technology, it is possible to define and apply "override groups" in a separate file (in the above example, overrides.yaml):
+To make it easier to run a given model multiple times with slightly changed settings or constraints, for example, varying the cost of a key technology, it is possible to define and apply scenarios and overrides.
+"Overrides" are blocks of YAML that specify configurations that expand or override parts of the base model.
+"Scenarios" are combinations of any number of such overrides.
+Both are specified at the top level of the model configuration, as in this example model.yaml file: